By Chandos Elletson, filmmaker to Roux Scholarship & founder of The Chefs Directory

 However, the competition is only the start.
 What happens next is what really matters.
-The winning prize is a 3-month stage at any 3 Michelin star restaurant in the world.
+The winning prize is a three-month stage at any three star Michelin restaurant in the world.
 All expenses paid.

 So, the winner is really very special because this is when the Roux family really come out to bat.
 Where you choose to go is really up to you but the family will help you to find somewhere that matches your skills and ambitions.

 Don’t think for a minute that this has always been easy.
 The brothers had to convince their colleagues and friends in France and beyond that a Roux scholar was worth taking.
 After all the winner was representing their name and everything they stood for.
 This in itself was a gamble.